RevenueCat/purchases-ios/README.md

 ​

 ## Technical Support or Questions
-If you have questions or need help integrating *Purchases* please [contact us](https://www.revenuecat.com/contact) or email *support@revenuecat.com* instead of opening an issue.
+If you have questions or need help integrating *Purchases* please start by heading to our [online documentation](https://docs.revenuecat.com/v2.1/docs/welcome) and checking out the guides and support resources we have there.

 ## Feature Requests